 If you don’t have a bread machine, you can still make these rolls by hand or with a stand mixer.
 See the notes at the bottom of the recipe.

-I would encourage you to pull out your bread machine again today.
-It really is a miracle worker.
+Go pull out your bread machine.
+It’s a miracle worker if you know how to use it.
 If you don’t have one, they are available for cheap at lots of thrift stores, garage sales and on E-bay.